tpartner/LimeSurvey-Range-Slider-5x-6x/README.md

-# A Range Slider question for LimeSurvey 4.x or 5.x
+# A Range Slider question for LimeSurvey 4.x and 5.x
 **A custom question theme that inserts a range slider into a multiple-numeric question, recording the lower and upper values of the range.**

-Compatible with LimeSurvey version 4.x, 5.x.
+Compatible with LimeSurvey version 4.x and 5.x.

 ![Image Range Slider 1](/Range-Slider/survey/questions/answer/multiplenumeric/assets/images/rs_1.png)